-The intention of the tiered match rate system was two-fold.
-First was to utilize fiscal incentives to discourage the placement of children into restrictive, residential (congregate care) treatment settings when it was possible to safely utilize alternative, non-residential services that would adequately address the needs of the child, family, and community.
-The chart Impact of the Tiered ("Incentive") Match Rate Model (FY2010 - FY 2020) illustrates that this goal has been increasingly realized.
-Over the period shown, there has been a 15.8 percent increase in the number of children served through the Children's Services Act who did not experience any congregate care placements during the reporting year.
-As residential placements are typically among the costlier of services funded through the CSA (second to private day special education placements), the tiered match rate system's associated goal was to control CSA expenditures that had grown to their highest historical point in FY2008.
+The intention of the tiered match rate model was two-fold.
+The first was to employ fiscal incentives to discourage the placement of children into restrictive, residential (congregate care) treatment settings when it was possible to safely utilize alternative, non-residential services that would adequately address the needs of the child, family, and community.
+The chart Impact of the Tiered ("Incentive") Match Rate Model (FY2010 - FY 2021) illustrates that this goal has been increasingly realized.
+Over the period shown, there has been a 16.6 percent increase in the proportion of children served through the Children's Services Act who did not experience any congregate care placements during the reporting year.
+Residential placements are typically among the more costly services funded through the CSA (second to private day special education placements).
+The tiered match rate system's associated goal was to control CSA expenditures that, at the time (FY2008), had grown to their highest historical point.
 In the years immediately following the tiered match rates' implementation, overall CSA expenditures did fall significantly.
 It is impossible to attribute this decrease directly to the match rate model, as this period coincided with the significant economic recession.
 In FY2015, this trend reversed with overall CSA annual expenditures rising, as shown in the chart Total Net Expenditures for the Children's Services Act.
-However, in contrast to the overall expenditure trend, beginning with FY2017 and continuing through FY2019, CSA residential expenditures declined at a noticeable rate.
-In FY2020, congregate care expenditures rose again.
-Possible explanations of the changes in costs include increased length of stay and cost of individual placements, a larger number of more costly out-of-state placements that often are not eligible for Medicaid reimbursement.
-This rise in expenditures can be seen in the chart, CSA Congregate Care Expenditures (FY2015 - FY 2020).
+However, in contrast to the general expenditure trend, beginning with FY2017 and continuing through FY2021, CSA residential expenditures declined at a noticeable rate, despite a temporary uptick in FY2020.

-While the "effective" (actual) state (vs. local) match rate is higher than the base rate, the match rate distribution has been virtually unchanged for several years.
+While the "effective" (actual) state (vs. local) match rate is higher than the base rate, the match rate ratio has been virtually unchanged for several years.
 The effective local match has not declined further due to the significant rise in costs (and overall share of total CSA expenditures) associated with private special education day placements.
 Such educational placements are not subject to an incentive or disincentive through the tiered match rate model, creating less variability in the effective state vs. local match rates.
-Any utilization of fiscal incentives to impact special education placements is not permissible under the federal Individuals with Disabilities Education Act (IDEA).
+Using fiscal incentives to impact special education placements is not permissible under the federal Individuals with Disabilities Education Act (IDEA).

-The tiered match rate model appears, within the limits it operates under, to have achieved its goal of increasing the utilization of community-based versus congregate care services with an associated overall decrease in costs for services potentially impacted by the model.
+Within its limits, the tiered match rate model appears to have achieved its goal of increasing the utilization of community-based versus congregate care services with an associated overall decrease in costs for services potentially impacted by the model.